Last Updated: January 24, 2025

 How to Register/Apply for ACT?

 There are different ways for students or guardians to apply for the ACT examination.
-The ACT is conducted on 6 National and 7 International dates apart from the District and State Testing dates to be all-inclusive.
-Students can apply for the ACT through District Testing, State Testing, and On-Campus Testing Programs, which are largely dependent on the region one resides in.
+The ACT is conducted on 6 National and 7 International dates apart from the District and State Testing dates.
+Students can apply for the ACT through District Testing, State Testing, and On-Campus Testing Programs, which are largely dependent on the region in which they reside.

 - District Testing- In this mode, the test will be paid for by the district or the school.
 Candidates will be able to attend the test on weekdays during school hours.

 - State Testing- In the absence of District Testing in select localities, the State funds ACT at different schools.
-It will be held during school hours.
+It is held during school hours.
 Further information regarding this mode may be available by contacting the district as it may change according to state.

 - On Campus Testing-This mode gives colleges the power to conduct and score ACT on campus any time of the week.
 The scores received through this mode will be valid only within the respective campus.

-You can also apply for the test through the official ACT website with your high school course details, a headshot photo, and a credit card or other payment options.
+Students can also apply for the test through the official ACT website, providing their high school course details, a headshot photo, and a credit card or other payment option.

 Test Dates for ACT